HNotarantonio/ddesolver/README.md

 The package **ddesolver** contains the implementations of these new algorithms.

 Want to know more about ddesolver?
 Have a look at the dedicated [tutorial paper](https://mathexp.eu/notarantonio/papers/ddesolver.pdf)!
+Want to more about the algorithms?
+Have a look [here](https://mathexp.eu/notarantonio/papers/reviewed_BoNoSa2023--HAL-ARXIV.pdf)!

 # **INSTALLATION**